 This doesn't mean you're going to get "fast and easy" results.
 As you may know about me, I don't like it when marketers claim that things very complex and challenging are "oh so easy".
 It is misleading to say such nonsense.

 I'd like to go a little deeper into websites in this mini-guide.
-"Three Main Types of Websites" is an excellent mini-guide, but there are more fundamentals about websites that I feel will be very advantageous to you.
+"Three Main Types of Websites" is an excellent mini-guide.
+Still, there are more fundamentals about websites that I feel will be very advantageous to know.

 No doubt, the more you know about the underlying facts of something, the more brilliant you can be with it moving forward.
 Understand that although things have to be grouped and categorized for simplicity's sake, you have limitless options to build a website for yourself.